dolittle/Runtime/Documentation/Concepts/events.md

 Private events are only accessible within a single [Tenant]({{< ref "tenant" >}}) so that an event committed for one tenant cannot be handled outside of that tenant.

 Public events are also accessible within a single tenant but they can also be added to a public [Stream]({{< ref "event-handlers" >}}) for other microservices to consume.

-Your [public event streams]({{< ref "streams.md#public-streams" >}}) are your contract to the outside world, your API.
+Your [public event streams]({{< ref "streams.md#public-streams" >}}) essentially form a public API for the other microservices to subscribe to.

 {{< alert title="Changes to public events" color="primary" >}}
 Extra caution should be paid to changing public events so as not to break other microservices consuming those events.
+We're developing strategies to working with changes in your events and microservices.
 {{< /alert >}}

 ## Commit vs Publish